mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Publish Date | Revision
 -------------|--------
 June 23, 2021 | This is the first formal publication of this document as a version-ed specification.
 Earlier drafts are superseded by this document.
+April 11, 2022 | We have added and optional paramter called "camDimensions" as part of device info response.

 ## Glossary of Terms
 Key | Description